Framework for improving water balance and nutrient mitigation by applying small water retention measures

-FramWat aims to strengthen the regional common framework for floods, droughts and pollution mitigation by increasing the buffer capacity of the landscape.
-It will do so by using the natural (small) water retention measures (N(S)WRM) approach in a systematic way.
-So far, the majority of water management and flood protection measures lack innovation and follow more traditional approaches without taking into account valuable ecosystem services provided by nature in the landscape settings.
+The main objective of the FramWat project was to strengthen the regional, common framework for floods, droughts and pollution mitigation by increasing the buffer capacity of the landscape using the natural based solution approach and small water retention measures in a systematic way.
+So far, the majority of water management and flood protection measures lack innovation and follow more traditional approaches, including large scale grey infrastructure investment programs or capital projects.
+They have not been balanced by green infrastructure which takes into account valuable ecosystem services provided by nature in the landscape settings.